jeffschwartz/preamble/preamble.3.0-rc1.md

 });
 ```

-### Preventing Specs From Timing Out
+## Preventing Specs From Timing Out

 Preamble will timeout both _synchronous_ and _asynchronout_ _specs_ if they fail to complete within the 10 milisecond _timeout interval_ that Preamble defaults to.
-To override Preamble's default _timeout interval_ you can do one of or both of the following:
+To override Preamble's default _timeout interval_ you can:

-Set the _timeout interval_ for all _specs_ by either using the _javascripts/preamble-config.js_ file or using in-line configuration (see **_Configuration_** below for details on both).
+Set the _timeout interval_ for all _specs_ by either using the _javascripts/preamble-config.js_ file

 ```javascript
 var preambleConfig = {